BrianCottrell/sight-cycle/README.md

 run 'npm start' to start the appication locally and view it on localhost:8080.

+Connect a device to the M2X network.

+Add a stream called events with a 2 digit event code field along with lattitude and longitude.

-Connect a device to the M2X network and see its data displayed on the site.
+See the data displayed on the site.